Dibrugarh District

 Child Proportion (0-6 years): Approximately 12.31% of the total population

-Administrative Setup of Dibrugarh District
+Administrative Setup Dibrugarh District

 - Established: October 2, 1971 (carved out from Lakhimpur district).